 Strauss in Germanic Lands.
 The Strauss name in Germany covers a large and genetically varied group of people of German and German Jewish origin.

-for tax purposes, Napoleon made surnames obligatory in 1808, some more Jewish families decided to take the name Strauss or Straus.
+When, for tax purposes, Napoleon made surnames obligatory in 1808, some more Jewish families decided to take the name Strauss or Straus.
 In many cases it was purely an ornamental name.

 Georg Friedrich Strauss to South Africa in 1723.
 Georg